pstiasny/VITABS/doc/user_config.md

     # load a plugin
     ed.register_handlers(__import__('some_plugin'))

+    # same as argument to the :meta command
+    ed.visible_meta = 'number'

     # use a predefined MIDI port number
     # (not guaranteed to work, as this may change when new devices become
     # available!)